HISKP-LQCD/LapH_EigSys/README.md

 Preparations:
 -------------
 A PETSc example configure script can be found in install/conf_scripts.
 For the package to work complex scalars, lapack and blas are needed.
-MPI did not work so far and should be disabled the C language should be C++ and the g++ compiler and linker should be of version later than 4.6.
+The C language should be C++ and the g++ compiler and linker should be of version later than 4.6.

 Compiling: